 "Bayou State" was on the original dated "74-75" allotments, but starting in 1976, the date was removed on newly made plates.
-The logo was changed back to "Sportsman's Paradise" around 1980 for new registrants.
-In some parts of Louisiana, the 74-75 dates were removed from new stock produced after 1978.
-So there can be several varieties in the early years of the 1973-84 plates given out to new registrants.
-In the E district, the undated plates began at 122E---, and the switch back to Sportsman's Paradise occurred at 155E.
+The logo was changed back to "Sportsman's Paradise" around 1978 for new registrants.
+So there can be three major varieties of 1973-83 plates given out to new registrants.
+In the E district, the undated series started at 122E---, and the switch back to Sportsman's Paradise occurred at 155E.

-The original color for the entire series was black on neutral, but in October 1983 it changed to blue when a World's Fair series was issued to new registrants so as to advertise and promote the fair held in New Orleans.
-This series lasted for about a year, and again it only went to new registrants.
+The original color for the entire series was black on neutral, but in October 1983 it changed to blue when a World's Fair "semi-graphic" series was issued to new registrants so as to advertise and promote the fair held in New Orleans.
+This lasted for about a year.
 If you moved into the state you got one, or if you were an existing resident adding an additional vehicle or buying a new one, you got one.
-Due to quirks in the registration cycles, most 1984 Worlds Fair plates were issued with 86 or later expiration stickers on them.
+Due to quirks in the registration cycles, most dated 1984 Worlds Fair plates were issued with 86 or later expiration stickers on them.
 In troop E, the worlds fair number block was 232E-250E---/

-Three types of 1973-83, the World's Fair semi-graphic, the generic blues, and the "USA" graphic all remained valid for a number of years, even long after new registrants started receiving "AAA-000" style "lipstick" plates in 1994.
-They were supposed to have all been cancelled out after 2005 when the graphic brown pelican plate became the new standard.
+Three types of 1973-83, the World's Fair semi-graphic, the generic blues, and the "USA" graphic all remained valid for a number of years, even long after new registrants started receiving "AAA-000" style "lipstick" plates after 1992.
+The older types were supposed to have all been cancelled out after 2005 when the graphic brown pelican plate became the new standard.
 Even today, however, some of the old style plates may turn up on cars from time to time.
 The former 5-6 or 7 character "troop" plates comprised one registration system, which ran parallel with the new "3x3" alpha-numeric for many years.
 The "lipstick" series has remained Louisiana's basic plate now for 30+ years, although there have been three breaks for special short-term celebratory issues, the Louisiana Purchase bicentennial, the bicentennial of statehood ("200 years") and the bicentennial of the battle of New Orleans.

 Because of the economic downturn in Louisiana, license plates went to that four year registration cycle during 1987-1988, so those plates that happened to be issued or renewed during the period of the transition would likely have gotten expiration stickers of 1991 and later.
 Vernon and Sabine Parishes had H plates 1963 through 1988 and E plates to any new registrants in 1988 or later.

 There was a troop N at Crowley in southern Louisiana which was decomissioned in 1969, (two parishes moved into Troop I) as well as a troop O that existed for only about a year in northern Louisiana.
 Troops H, K, and M also came and went over the decades, and Troop C shifted east, and there have been other smaller territory swaps as well.
-N has been reactivated briefly a couple of times to handle Mardi Gras and some emergency situations in the New Orleans area, especially the French Quarter.
+N has been reactivated from time to time to handle Mardi Gras and some emergency situations in the New Orleans area, especially the French Quarter.
 A special tax assessment in that part of Orleans Parish paid for much of the additional costs.
-"N" plates were issued in Troop B after the original million combinations were exhausted in the New Orleans area.
-Higher number H plates were issued statewide once the "X" mailout series was exhausted.
+"N" plates were issued across Troop B territory after the original million combinations were exhausted in the New Orleans area.
+This happened prior to the World's Fair, so there are no "B" plates for that special issue.

 Today, there are three geographic regions in the Louisiana State Police organization.
 During the period that license places were demarkated with state police troop letters, there was also the X used to designate mailouts from Baton Rouge.
 H replaced it after 999X999.
 Mailouts took on a significant presence in the 1980s, because of the closure of revenue office branches.
 Eventually the state addressed this issue by allowing private companies to set up local tag and title commission operations in strip malls, where registrants could conduct walk-in business.
 Today a great deal of the state OMV's business is handled by contract offices.

 Brown pelicans sequentially depleted the A-Z prefixes by 2015 or early 2016 (Q and U were skipped).
-There have been three brief interruptions to the brown pelican series, again for new residents only, where for a period some time of commemoration was going on.
-These have been, thus far, for the Louisiana Purchase Bicentennial (some K, L, and M prefixes), the statehood bicentennial (some V and W and X prefixes), and the bicentennial of the Battle of New Orleans (some X Y and Z prefixes).
+There were three brief interruptions to the brown pelican series, again for new residents only, where for a period some time a commemoration was going on.
+These have been, thus far, for the Louisiana Purchase Bicentennial (some K, L, and some M prefixes), the statehood bicentennial (some V and W prefixes), and the bicentennial of the Battle of New Orleans (some X Y and Z prefixes).
 On the statehood plate, a midcourse adjustment was made in the size of the Louisiana state outline map on the left side of the plate.
-With respect to the Battle of New Orleans series, there is also a minor variation as the website was changed to have a capital T in "Travel."
-Note that also on this series, the Sportsman's Paradise logo was temporarily dropped (first times since 1978).
+With respect to the Battle series, there was also a minor variation as the website was changed to have a capital T in "Travel."
+Note that on all three subvarients, (Purchase, 200 Years, and Battle), Sportsman's Paradise was temporarily dropped (first times since 1978).
 Between the gaps in the three special commemoratives, regular brown pelican plates have filled in.

-During late 2015 Louisiana reached the end of the ZZZ-999 series, and flipped to an 001-AAA format on the pelican plate.
+During late 2015 or early 2016 Louisiana reached the end of the ZZZ-999 series across the state, and flipped to an 001-AAA format on the pelican plate.
 A few had 2017 stickers in the A series, but most expired in 2018.
 As of June 2018, most of the state was receiving plates in the 999-CCC format with the 2020 expiration sticker.
 There had been some talk of a general issue plate for the 300th Anniversary of the founding of New Orleans, but this did not happen.
 Instead, a specialty plate was created for that purpose.
 As of mid 2023, "GIB" series plates were being issued in the reverse 3x3 format (with 2025 expiration stickers).